Associate Professor & Director, Molecular Basis of Life and Disease (MBLD)

 - PhD: Microbiology and Immunology, University of Michigan, 1998

-- Ke H, Han M, Kim J, Gustin KE and D. Yoo.
-Porcine Reproductive and Respiratory Syndrome Virus nsp1-beta Protein Interacts with Nucleoporin 62 (Nup62) to Promote Viral Replication and Immune Evasion.
-Journal of Virology, 2019.
-93:e00469-19.
+- Ke H, Han M, Kim J, Gustin KE & Yoo D (2019).
+Porcine Reproductive and Respiratory Syndrome Virus Nonstructural Protein 1 Beta Interacts with Nucleoporin 62 To Promote Viral Replication and Immune Evasion.
+J Virol.
+Vol. 93(14), e00469-19.

-- Kotla S and Gustin KE.
-Proteolysis of MDA5 and IPS-1 is Not Required for Inhibition of the Type I IFN Response by Poliovirus.
-Virology Journal, 2015.
-12:158.
+- Kotla S & Gustin KE (2015).
+Proteolysis of MDA5 and IPS-1 is not Required for Inhibition of the Type I IFN Response by Poliovirus.
+Virol J. Vol. 12, 158.

-- Pathak A, Adams RH, Shah NC and Gustin KE.
+- Pathak A, Adams RH, Shah NC & Gustin KE (2013).
 Persistent human rhinovirus type C infection of the lower respiratory tract in a pediatric cord blood transplant recipient.
-Bone Marrow Transplantation, 2013.
-48:747-8.
+Bone Marrow Transpl.
+Vol. 48, 747-48.

-My lab aims to understand host-pathogen interactions that occur during infections with RNA viruses, such as rhinovirus and poliovirus.
-In addition to enhancing our understanding of pathogenesis, we hope to gain insights into mechanisms underlying such basic cellular processes as regulation of gene expression, nucleo-cytoplasmic trafficking and the antiviral response.
-We utilize a multidisciplinary approach incorporating cell and molecular biology, genetics, biochemistry and functional genomics.
+Dr. Gustin's research aims to understand host-pathogen interactions that occur during infections with RNA viruses, such as rhinovirus and poliovirus.
+In addition to enhancing our understanding of pathogenesis, we hope to gain insights into mechanisms underlying such basic cellular processes as regulation of gene expression and nucleo-cytoplasmic trafficking.
+Our lab utilizes a multidisciplinary approach incorporating cell and molecular biology, genetics, biochemistry and functional genomics.